Oxidation and Reduction in Wine - The Evil Twins of Chemistry

 So what’s wrong with its counterpart, reduction?
 For that situation, the most common bad actor is sulfur.
 While oxygen, as noted earlier, spontaneously adopts 0, -1, or -2 oxidation states, sulfur is much more versatile.
 Sulfur can be found in -2, -1, 0, +1, +2, +3, +4, +5, or +6 oxidation states.
 Because you already know LEO GER or OIL RIG, you recognize that the zero oxidation state is sulfur in its elemental form---that familiar yellow powder---and that +1 through +6, having lost negative electrons to develop positive states, are oxidized forms.
 The positive charges have come about when sulfur loses electrons for those forms and they are not the ones that concern us for “reduction.”
 Some of them do come up in winemaking, primarily the +4 state in the sulfur dioxide we keep telling you about, but that’s another story.

 As for reduced sulfur, that is the -1 and -2 oxidation states, the -2 version is much more common.
 In the simplest wine-related compound, it appears as hydrogen sulfide or H2S.
 Since hydrogen, H, is usually 0 or +1, in this case at +1 it combines with sulfur at -2 to form the stable molecule hydrogen sulfide.
 Hydrogen sulfide is one member of a much larger group of compounds that all include a reduced sulfur atom or two.
 Collectively, they are all volatile and they all stink; they are called the VRS or volatile reduced sulfur compounds.
 Hydrogen sulfide is often described as smelling like rotten eggs.
-Other members of the family may smell like onions, garlic, canned corn, or asparagus.
+Other members of the family may smell like burnt rubber, onions, garlic, canned corn, or asparagus.
 So if you get stinky wine, and it is not the nutty/bruised apple odor of oxidation, suspect VRS.

 Where did the VRS come from?
 There are four common pathways researchers have identified.